AAdvantage Priceless Eligibility: Citi vs. Barclays Cards

 American Airlines AAdvantage's auction platform (`priceless.com/aa`) is one of the more interesting points-based auction venues in airline loyalty, but it is gated in a way that confuses first-time visitors.
 "Which of my cards actually unlocks this?" is a question the program's marketing does not answer clearly.
 If you are new to how these auctions run in the first place, start with how points auctions actually work, then come back here for the card eligibility part.

 The good news is that the eligibility rule itself is simple, and it has not changed.
 What changed is the lineup of cards behind it.
-As of April 24, 2026, Citi is the sole issuer of every AAdvantage cobrand card, so if you are picking a card today, you are picking a Citi card, full stop.
+As of April 24, 2026 (verified as of July 2026), Citi is the sole issuer of every AAdvantage cobrand card, so if you are picking a card today, you are picking a Citi card, full stop.
 Below is the full card-by-card breakdown, plus where the old Barclays Aviator cards now stand.

 The gate: a Mastercard-network AAdvantage cobrand